Steeven512/DELTA/README.md

-# ▲ DELTA: Intuitive Stablecoin Management & Tracing Platform
+# ▲ DELTA: Easy Management & Tracing Platform for Stablecoins

 **DELTA**  Streamlined and efficient interface for managing and tracing regulated stablecoin operations.
 Seamlessly interact with your digital assets and gain deep insights into their lifecycle across multiple blockchain networks.